Acetaminophen/ phenylephrine drops

 - Different brands of acetaminophen/phenylephrine drops may have different dosing instructions for CHILDREN.
 Follow the dosing instructions on the package labeling.
 If your doctor has given you instructions, follow those.
 If you are unsure of the dose to give a child, check with your doctor or pharmacist.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using acetaminophen/phenylephrine drops while you are pregnant.
-Acetaminophen/phenylephrine drops is found in breast milk.
+Acetaminophen/phenylephrine drops are found in breast milk.
 Do not breast-feed while taking acetaminophen/phenylephrine drops.
 If you are or will be breast-feeding while you use acetaminophen/phenylephrine drops, check with your doctor.
 Discuss any possible risks to your baby.

-Possible side effects of acetaminophen/phenylephrine drops:
+Possible side effects of acetaminophen/ phenylephrine drops:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: Check with your doctor if any of these most COMMON side effects persist or become bothersome: